First Vicar of St Elvan

 This episode was a for him who was lampooned in the press and by the Welsh Baptist Minister Dr Thomas Price of Calfaria Chapel, Aberdare who inflamed the non-conformists and held public meetings in the chapels to deny the vicar’s statement.
 He wrote further letters that were basically true, about the conditions of the valley but were ignored until the strike in 1849-50, which ended with the murder of the black leg worker, John Thomas of Cwmbach.

-In the 1850 and 1859 he built further churches besides St Elvan’s at St Fagan’s Trecynon and St Lleurwg’s Church Hirwaun.
+Between the years 1850 and 1859 he built further churches besides St Elvan’s at St Fagan’s Trecynon and St Lleurwg’s Church Hirwaun.